tsaid2/AiBfScatter/README.md

 <li>getParams(): returns a GAParams object (see Types.jl) that specifies the initial parameters of the algorithm: population size, maximum number of generations, genome size and its maximum, log file, etc.</li>
 </ul>

+ If the task is not complex, please begin with small size of genome and expand it if desired during executions.

 Do not forget to build the input/output set illustrating the task to be accomplished.
+If a fitness has been correctly coded, the solution generated should perform the wanted task.
+E.g, if your set of I/O examples only contain strings of lengths less than 9, the fitness ”reverse string” can give a program unable to reverse a string of length 11 (encountered issue).
+Hence the importance of the presence of a tests set.

 To start the GA with your fitness function, you call ```GeneticAlgorithms.runga(bfga, bfgaLengthString)```.
 GeneticAlgorithms will use the bfga module for program unit operations (mutations, crossover with an other program, etc.) and bfgaLengthString for the fitness function.